 Directory listings help organize your NAP information for local rankings.
 Optimized citations give you a greater chance to rank within the Google 3-Pack.

 Understanding SEO’s components is a great start.
-However, you still need helpful tips to get your campaign started in the right direction.
+However, you still need helpful tips to get your campaign off to the right start.
 Follow these suggestions to avoid common search engine optimization pitfalls and overtake competitors on Google SERPs.

 1) Focus on User Intent